ClassiCube/ClassiCube/misc/portability.md

 - ```CC_BUILD_GLES``` - Makes these shaders compatible with OpenGL ES

 ### Http
-HTTP, HTTPS, and cookies (ETag and Last-Modified recommended)
+HTTP, HTTPS, and setting request/getting response headers

 Define:
 - ```CC_BUILD_WININET``` - use WinINet for http (Windows)
 - ```CC_BUILD_CURL``` - use libcurl for http

+Supporting connection reuse is highly recommended. (but not required)